-All foreign-code linked to the multi-threading version of SWI-Prolog should be thread-safe (reentrant) or guarded in Prolog using with_mutex/2 from simultaneous access from multiple Prolog threads.
-If you want to write mixed multi-threaded C and Prolog application you should first familiarise yourself with writing multi-threaded applications in C (C++).
+All foreign code linked to the multithreading version of SWI-Prolog should be thread-safe (reentrant) or guarded in Prolog using with_mutex/2 from simultaneous access from multiple Prolog threads.
+If you want to write mixed multithreaded C and Prolog applications you should first familiarise yourself with writing multithreaded applications in C (C++).

-If you are using SWI-Prolog as an embedded engine in a multi-threaded application you can access the Prolog engine from multiple threads by creating an engine in each thread from which you call Prolog.
+If you are using SWI-Prolog as an embedded engine in a multithreaded application you can access the Prolog engine from multiple threads by creating an engine in each thread from which you call Prolog.
 Without creating an engine, a thread can only use functions that do not use the term_t type (for example PL_new_atom()).

 The system supports two models.
 Section 8.7.1 describes the original one-to-one mapping.
-In this schema a native thread attaches a Prolog thread if it needs to call Prolog and detaches it when finished, as opposed to the model from section 8.7.2 where threads temporarily use a Prolog engine.
+In this schema a native thread attaches a Prolog thread if it needs to call Prolog and detaches it when finished, as opposed to the model from section 8.7.2, where threads temporarily use a Prolog engine.